2014 United States House of Representatives elections in Pennsylvania: District 17

 The 17th district is located in Eastern Pennsylvania and includes Schuylkill, Carbon, Monroe, Luzerne and Lackawanna counties.
-The incumbent is Democrat Matt Cartwright, who has represented the district since 2013.
+The incumbent was Democrat Matt Cartwright, who had represented the district since 2013.
 He was elected in 2012, defeating incumbent Democrat Tim Holden in the primary with 57% of the vote and winning the general election with 60% of the vote.
 The district has a PVI of D+4.